 DNZ 3.3NM to steel receiver and 2NM for Aluminium.

 Some will use some thread locking compound on picatinny/base screws.
 Personally I have never had need.
-I have seen screws become catastrophically stuck with threadlock and I avoid using it wherever I can.

 Most scope bases have screws requiring set torque along the bottom edge.
 Some tactical models offer quick release levers which are designed to lock at hand tight.